eZii-jester-data/isomorfeus-framework/ruby/isomorfeus-react/README.md

 apply, but in the Ruby way, see:
 - https://reactjs.org/docs/getting-started.html

-React and accompanying libraries must be available in the global namespace, with webpack this can be ensured by assigning them to the global namespace:
+React and accompanying libraries must be imported and available in the global namespace in the application javascript entry file, with webpack this can be ensured by assigning them to the global namespace:
 ```javascript
 import React from 'react';